gershomlapaix/DSA/readme.md

 ` A destructor is explicitly created when there is a need to release a memory before the class instance is destroyed.
 This must be to avoid memory leak`

+# Pointer to objects

+1. Passing objects as arguments in functions
+2. Returning Objects from functions
+3. Pointer to objects

 ## Queue

 Queue is a `linear data structure` which operates in a FIFO or LILO.
 Queue is ADT with a bounded(predefined) capacity.